Local Community Spaces Fund

 • What we need:

-• Your most recent 2 full years of annual accounts.
+• The charity/CIC number connected with your group must show an income between £40,000 and 400,000.
+We require your most recent 2 full years of annual accounts.
 We are unable to accept applications from organisations who can’t provide this.

 • Why we need it:

-• Asda Foundation prioritises supporting grassroots organisations, and the limits ensure our funding supports these grassroots groups.
+• These limits ensure Asda Foundation meets its aim of supporting grassroots organisations.
 Your income and reserves will be assessed as part of the review process.

 • What we need:

-• A finalised copy of your organisation’s Constitution (or Articles of Association/Memorandum, if applicable), outlining your group’s name, charitable aims, non-profit status, and asset distribution upon dissolution.
+• A formal and finalised copy of your organisation’s Constitution (or Articles of Association/Memorandum, if applicable), outlining your group’s name, charitable aims, non-profit status, and asset distribution upon dissolution.

 • Why we need it: